adamwong246/testeranto/README.md

 - Build the node-style tests
 - Build the web-style tests

-2. The test runner is an electron app which watches the output of those build processes and launches the tests as those files change.
+2. The test runner watches the output of those build processes and launches the tests as those files change.
 3. A Report which links your features, your tests and the results of those tests into a handy website.

-## Electron aka Node vs Chromium

-At the heart of testeranto is the dual runtime provided by electron.
-The electron test runner creates an UtilityProcess for each node test and a BrowserWindow for each web test.
-Each of these processes can communicate to other artifacts over IPC.
-That is, a node test can invoke a web artifact and send it messages over the IPC channel, and vice-versa.
-Furthermore, node tests are provided with a puppeteer, providing it access to the web environment, while web tests are provided the electron BrowserWindow, which allows it to similarly bridge the gap between the web runtime and the node runtime.

 ## Hybrid tests